 You need 40 points to apply for a student visa.
 This is achieved by:

-1. Course confirmation: you must receive a Confirmation of Acceptance for Studies (CAS) from a university approved by the UK Border Agency (UKBA).
+1. Course confirmation: you must receive a Confirmation of Acceptance for Studies (CAS) from a university approved by UK Visa and Immigration (UKVI).

 2. Funding: you must provide evidence of funding to pay for both your course tuition fees and your monthly living costs (10 points).

 Tuition fees are on average £11,000 per year but can range from £8,000 to £36,000.
 You will also need at least £1,020 for each month of your studies to pay for living costs if you live in inner London.
 If you live in outer London you will need £820 a month.